 In-depth introduction to genomics, including genome sequencing; bioinformatics; sequence annotation and analysis; complex trait mapping; DNA microarrays and their uses; proteomics; structural genomics.
-Also listed as Plant & Microbial Biology C145.
-(Currently not offered)
+Also listed as Plant & Microbial Biology C145. (no longer offered)

 Prerequisites: Bioengineering 142, Computer Science 61A, or equivalent ability to write programs in Java, Perl, C, or C++; 100, 102, or equivalent; or consent of instructor.

 Instruction and discussion of topics in genomics and computational biology.
 Working from evolutionary concepts, the course will cover principles and application of molecular sequence comparison, genome sequencing and functional annotation, and phylogenetic analysis.
-Also listed as Bioengineering C146 and Plant & Microbial Biology C146.
-(Currently not offered)
+Also listed as Bioengineering C146 and Plant & Microbial Biology C146. (no longer offered)